 We invite your company or trade organization to sign our letter to Congress in support of the bipartisan Civics Secures Democracy Act.

-Now that generative AI tools are available to anyone with a phone or laptop, the threat of deceptive artificial intelligence to our election has skyrocketed.
+Now that generative AI tools are available to anyone with a phone or laptop, the threat of deceptive artificial intelligence to our elections has skyrocketed.
 Deepfakes could mislead voters about where, when, and how to vote, or inaccurately portray a candidate making scandalous statements.
+Both domestic and foreign sources have been identified as creating misleading and false content.

 Businesses have invested millions to support employee voter registration and civic engagement — all of which could be undermined if AI is used to sow confusion.